max-ieremenko/ServiceModel.Grpc/docs/CreateClientAndServerASPNETCore.md

 # ServiceModel.Grpc Create a gRPC client and server in ASP.NET Core

 This tutorial shows how to create a .NET client and an ASP.NET Core Server.
-At the end, you'll have a gRPC client that communicates with the gRPC Greeter service.
+In the end, you'll have a gRPC client that communicates with the gRPC Greeter service.

 [View sample code](https://github.com/max-ieremenko/ServiceModel.Grpc/tree/master/Examples/CreateClientAndServerASPNETCore).